 EPI-BIO offers three degrees in Biostatistics, allowing both working professionals and aspiring researchers to better manage public health data.
 Our students collaborate with health ministries and other research institutions across the globe.

 BIOSTATISTICS (QUANTITATIVE METHODS) - MPH

 The MPH degree in quantitative methods is designed for health professionals who require competency in the management, analysis, and interpretation of public health data and knowledge of data analysis issues as applied to a particular area of public health.
-This degree program does not require the rigorous mathematics background that is integral to the MS degree.
-This degree is appropriate for persons interested in obtaining employment at an intermediate level, either in the pharmaceutical industry, in government, or in an academic setting, or for persons interested in pursuing a doctoral degree.
+This degree is appropriate for persons interested in obtaining employment in the pharmaceutical industry, in government, or in an academic setting, or for persons interested in pursuing a doctoral degree.
 Enrollment can be on a full- or part-time basis.

 Outline of Curriculum (to see the full student handbook, MPH Student Handbook 2017-2018)

 The MS degree educates students in the application of biostatistical research methods in preparation for research careers.
 This degree program introduces the student to fundamental techniques of data analysis built upon a solid methodologic base.